Administrative Policies and Procedures Manual - Policy 7780: Use of University Vehicles

 2.2.3.
 Color

-University vehicles must be white.
-Vehicles acquired by the University subsequent to the effective date of this policy shall comply with this color requirement.
-Vehicles donated to the University do not need to be repainted; however, when the vehicle's paint requires refinishing it must be painted white.
+University vehicles generally should be white.
+Vehicles donated to the University do not need to be repainted; however, when the vehicle's paint requires refinishing it should be painted white.

 2.2.4.
 Identification